manishjha5410/pms/README.md

 # pms

-An webapp use to store pr rembember passwordsz
+An webapp use to store pr rembember passwords